vhte/vlisputils/README.md

 # vlisputils

-This repository is a collection of AutoLISP functionalities for programmers.
+This repository is a collection of AutoLISP functionalities for developers.
 The following avaiable implementations are useful to aid development process along AutoCAD and all its interactions with Visual LISP Editor.
-Currently using **AutoCAD 2017** to code testing.
+This project is tested in **AutoCAD 2017** and kern VLLib: IDE v.T* Mar 03 1999, build #692 [2/6/16].

 The following implementations are in the schedule: